 The Memory Care cottage is designed for the safety and comfort of cognitively impaired residents.
 Walk-in showers, height-appropriate fixtures such as toilets and sinks, and locking cabinets protect residents from harm.

-The commons area will feature an open design, including dining room and living room, and will feature Life Stations, which will allow for purposeful wandering.
-Each Life Station is designed to engage through triggering memories of tasks ingrained throughout their life.
-For instance, Life Stations include an infant nursery for care and nurturing, wardrobe to promote grooming habits, and work station for a sense of purpose and accomplishment.
+The commons area features an open design, including dining room and living room, as well as Life Stations that allow for purposeful wandering.
+Each Life Station is designed to engage individuals by triggering memories of tasks ingrained throughout their life.
+For example, Life Stations include an infant nursery for care and nurturing, wardrobe to promote grooming habits, and work station for a sense of purpose and accomplishment.

-Between the two Memory Care hallways, an enclosed courtyard provides fresh air and interaction with the outdoors without risk of elopement.
-The courtyard is adorned with attractively designed raised planters that guide the walkways and allow for residents to interact with the plantings and green space.
+Between both Memory Care hallways, an enclosed courtyard provides access to fresh air and the opportunity to enjoy the outdoors without the risk of wandering away from the community.
+The courtyard is adorned with attractively designed raised planters that guide the walkways and allow for residents to interact with the gardens and green space.

-A wellness station will provide a hub for care partners and nurses to conduct care updates and paperwork.
-Residents who need a calm, soothing atmosphere can sit in the quiet sitting room.
-There will also be a small salon so residents can receive one-on-one special attention in a familiar environment.
+A wellness station creates a hub for care partners and nurses to conduct care updates and paperwork.
+Residents who need a calm, soothing atmosphere can relax in the quiet sitting room.
+In addition, there’s a beauty salon where residents can receive special one-on-one attention in a familiar environment.

 The whirlpool/spa room provides ease of bathing for residents with physical disabilities and helps with circulation.
-Residents whose dementia has created a fear of water often find the spa a less alarming place than a shower, greatly easing their anxiety and the time a care partner must spend in providing a bath.
+For those whose dementia has caused a fear of water, the spa can be more soothing than a shower, reducing both their anxiety and the time required for bathing assistance.